Scrumpis/dndsR/README.md

 -C data/CheFo_vs_CheAl_full_fofn.txt -v -m subgenome
 ```
 ### 2. Extract CDS or Proteins
+Extracts CDS or proteins into a new fasta using the genome.fasta and genome.gff files for each species of each comparison in comparison_file.
 ```
 singularity exec dndsr.sif ./dndsR-launcher run extract_cds \
 -C data/CheFo_vs_CheAl_full_fofn_split.txt